AnnLe4869/dormit-second-prototype/README.md

 1. How to use the firebase?

    Read the [Get started with Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart) and [Get Started with Firebase Authentication on Websites](https://firebase.google.com/docs/auth/web/start).
 Remember to use the Web version 9

    For this app, replace the detail in `firebase.config.js` with the correct setup and you should be good to go

 2. How do I contribute to the application

    You can fork the project and then do pull request.
 Ideally, you would want to create a new branch, do some change on it and do pull request on those.
 Talk or message with the leads for more information

 3. Should I use this library X to do Y?

    Please talk or message with the leads before you decide to install a library.
 This is front-end, and unlike back-end, we are very sensitive to how much "weight" does the app have.
 If the application is too heavy, it will make the page sluggish and the user will leave the website.
 A good rule-of-thumb to decide a library is to think: can I do this without the library and how much work do I have to do; how much weight the library will add into the project; how much the library is used comparing to the size of it

+4. Why do you store info of cart in `Context` and in `localStorage`?
+Would this make it redundant?

+   This is to store the data of cart when user is not authenticated.
+Data stored in `Context` will be lost the moment we close the tab or refresh the page.
+To ensure the app working properly, always make data about cart in the `Context` and `localStorage` in sync with each other